RocketCraftingServer/rocket-craft/help.md

 Added features:
  - Background sound
- - Doors
+ - Doors BP
- - Elevators
+ - Elevators BP
  - Apex destruction mesh [not success for now - only on HTML5]
- - Procedural mesh
+ - Procedural mesh possible replace for not working on web apex destruction plugin.
  - Map edited

 Game play is classic area type of FPS.